Gospel Guidebook: Getting and Keeping It Right 한국어 日本語

 The Problem Created by Opponents of Sandeman

-It is well known that Christians today are suffering from a crisis in assurance.
-Some of the greatest sufferers of lack of assurance are in the Reformed churches, despite having a correct understanding of the Gospel, including the active and passive obedience of Christ and double imputation.
-The reason for this is simple.
-It is possible to understand the Gospel and yet misunderstand what it means to believe the Gospel.
-Instead of the plain truth of 1 John 5:9-10 and Hebrews 11:1 quoted above, theologians like Andrew Fuller have replaced a bare persuasion of the truth with an elusive faith that involves what theologians called fiducia.
+It is well known that many Christians suffer from a crisis in assurance.
+Some of the greatest sufferers of lack of assurance are in the Reformed churches, despite understanding some important truths of the Gospel, including the active and passive obedience of Christ and double imputation.
+The problems is that they don't understand what it means to believe the Gospel, and as a result, their lack of assurance is a symptom of the underlying problem of mysticism mentioned above.
+Instead of the plain truth of 1 John 5:9-10 and Hebrews 11:1 quoted above, Reformed theologians have replaced a bare persuasion of the truth with an elusive appropriating act that involves what theologians called fiducia.
 For example, Louis Berkhof in his Systematic Theology describes fiducia as consisting in "personal trust in Christ as Saviour and Lord, including a surrender of the soul as guilty and defiled to Christ, and a reception and appropriation of Christ as the source of pardon and of spiritual life" (see here).
 Notice how carefully he worded this: "personal trust [that includes] a surrender..."
 Likewise, the Reformed confessions are to be blamed, for the confessions are ashamed of the the undecorated word "believe" and prefer to use mystical and ambiguous words like "resting," "hearty trust," and "upright faith."
 There is no excuse for this.
-The words "believe" and "belief" are the only and exclusive words used in salvific texts in the New Testament.
+The words "believe" and "belief" are the exclusive words used in salvific texts in the New Testament.
 And these words "believe" and "belief" are never modified with the adjectives "true," "sincere," "hearty," "lively," or "upright."
-By teaching a faith that involves fiducia and decorating it with modifiers, the Reformed churches are actually teaching a subtle form of mysticism, so it is no wonder that Reformed Christians are plagued by a lack of assurance.
+By teaching a faith that involves fiducia and decorating it with modifiers, the Reformed churches are teaching a form of mysticism, as mentioned above, so it is no wonder that Reformed Christians are plagued by a lack of assurance.
 (And the only reason Sandeman gives the word "persuasion" the modifier "bare" is because he wants to make explicit that when he says "persuasion," he really means "persuasion" and not some theologically loaded word "persuasion" that differs in meaning from the standard everyday use of the word "persuasion."
-And he wouldn't even need to use the word "persuasion" if the standard everyday meaning of the words "belief" and "believe," such as described in 1 John 5:9-10, were not distorted beyond recognition by theologians.)
+And he wouldn't even have needed to use the word "persuasion" if the standard everyday meaning of the words "belief" and "believe," such as described in 1 John 5:9-10, were not distorted beyond recognition by theologians.)

 Quick Rebuttal of Andrew Fuller's book "Strictures on Sandemanianism"